webaudiomodules/wam-examples/README.md

 __index.js__
 Then create the WebAudioPlugin **ES module**.
-This module must exports as default a class that extends the sdk WebAudioPlugin class.
+This module must export as default a class that extends the sdk WebAudioPlugin class.
 The only method that must be implemented is `async createAudioNode(options)`.
 Example:
 ```js